 Their geographic range is thought to be explained by their high affinity for boreal habitats, these boreal forests have been retreating northward along with S. borealis.

 The first fossil record of Synaptomys was found in the Wisconsin Glacial age deposits in the Great Basin, where they are no longer found.
 Evidence suggests that a glacial meltwater stream provided a local environment which was more mesic and supported a restricted population of lemmings in this canyon-bottom region (Mead et al, 1992).
-(Banfield, 1974; Mead, Bell, and Murray, 1992)
+(Banfield, 1974; Mead, et al., 1992)

 Habitat